-Water Bath Canner
+1. Water Bath Canner

 The first thing you need is a water bath canner.
 It looks like a large pot or kettle, but it is made specifically for canning.
-The canner comes with a canning rack which stabilizes the jars and prevents them from cracking.
+The canner comes with a canning rack that stabilizes the jars and prevents them from cracking.

 Most newbies start off with water bath canning, but I think you can jump into both types!
 Using a pressure canner isn’t as scary as some people think.

-Canning Jars and Lids
+3. Canning Jars and Lids

 You want more lids than jars.
 Jars will come with one set of lids for each jar, but jars are reusable.
-Lids cannot be reused, unless you purchase Tattler lids.
+Lids cannot be reused unless you purchase Tattler lids.
 Those are different from the typical lids you get with your canning jars.
 Make sure you have a few extra boxes of lids on hand.